agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 **Predicate**: already does [2].

-**Example**: "2010: IBM’s Watson defeats the two all-time- greatest human Jeopardy! champions, Ken Jennings and Brad Rutter.
-51 Jeopardy! is a tel- evised game show with trivia questions about history, literature, sports, geography, pop culture, science, and other topics.
+**Example**: "2010: IBM’s Watson defeats the two all-time-greatest human Jeopardy! champions, Ken Jennings and Brad Rutter.
+Jeopardy! is a televised game show with trivia questions about history, literature, sports, geography, pop culture, science, and other topics.
 Questions are presented in the form of clues, and often involve wordplay." --- Games

 There are not other examples of [1] already [2], in the section.

-**Definition**: Does not check out, assuming gaming is just one domain I need atleast one other domain where [1] has already [2].
+**Definition**: Checks out for one domain (gaming) atleast!

-**Checklist**: yes; false; many; chapter; not-running; none; "lack of examples"
+**Checklist**: yes; true;

+---

 > These achievements might not seem impressive today.
 But this is
 > because (our standards for what is impressive)[1] keep adapting to the